biermanncarl/cx16-concerto/concerto_player/specifications.md

 -------------------

 This command allows to let the vibrato amount gradually increase.
-The slope defines how quick the amount rises.
-The maximum value sets the amount at which the vibrato does not further increase.
-Negative slopes are currently not supported.
+The slope defines how quick the amount changes.
+The threshold sets the vibrato amount at which the slope is stopped.
+Negative slopes are supported.

-Copyright 2021 Carl Georg Biermann
+Copyright 2021-2022 Carl Georg Biermann